rootcathacking/awscracknip/README.md

 bash awscracknip.sh -connect
 ```

-To not acccumulate unnessary costs you can keep it running but suspend the EC2 via
+To not accumulate unwanted costs you can keep it running but suspend the EC2 via
 ```
 bash awscracknip.sh -stop
 ```